On arithmetical properties and arithmetical characterizations of finite groups: Characterization by Gruenberg--Kegel graph

+\begin{cor} A group $G$ is almost recognizable by Gruenberg--Kegel graph if and only if each group $H$ with $\Gamma(H)=\Gamma(G)$ is almost simple. \end{cor}

-Thus, the problem of recognition of a group by its Gruenberg--Kegel graph can be solved in the positive only for almost simple groups since each almost recognizable by Gruenberg--Kegel graph group is almost simple.
-At the same time the almost simple groups form a very important class of groups.
-For example, by O'Nan–Scott theorem which was proved in 1988 for primitive permutation groups by M.~W.~Liebeck, Ch.~E.~Praeger, and J.~Saxl~\cite{LiPraSaxl}, each primitive permutation group has a well-described action or is almost simple.
-At the same time even a huge group can be recognizable by its Gruenberg--Kegel graph which can be rather small.
-For example, the simple sporadic Monster group $M$ with has the following Gruenberg--Kegel graph:
+Thus, the problem of recognition of a group by Gruenberg--Kegel graph can be solved in the positive only for almost simple groups since each group which is recognizable by Gruenberg--Kegel graph is almost simple.
+At the same time, the almost simple groups form a very important class of groups.
+For example, by the O'Nan--Scott theorem~\cite{ONanScott} (see also~\cite{Asch_Scott}) which was proved in 1988 for primitive permutation groups by M.~W.~Liebeck, C.~E.~Praeger, and J.~Saxl~\cite{LiPraSaxl}, each primitive permutation group is almost simple or is permutation equivalent to a permutation group which belongs to one of described special classes (affine group, simple diagonal action, product action, twisted wreath action)\footnote{Now it is more usual to follow the division and labelling into $8$ classes due to C.~E.~Praeger which appears in~\cite{Praeger,Praeger_Li_Niemeyer}.}.

+Moreover, even a very large group can be recognizable by Gruenberg--Kegel graph which can be rather small.
+For example, the simple sporadic Monster group $M$ with has Gruenberg--Kegel graph pictured in Figure~4.

-Moreover, by~\cite{Zavarnitsine_2006,LeePopiel}, the group $M$ is recognizable by Gruenberg--Kegel graph.
+By~\cite{Zavarnitsine_2006,LeePopiel}, the group $M$ is recognizable by Gruenberg--Kegel graph.
 Thus, the following problem naturally arises.